 Course of Study

-The 2-year M.Arch/M.B.A. program is arranged so that all requirements are completed in three years of enrollment.
+The 2-year M.Arch/M.B.A. program is arranged so that all requirements are completed within three years of enrollment.
 The 3-year M.Arch./M.B.A. program will take 4 years to complete.
 The degrees are awarded simultaneously.

 Students in the Joint Degree M.Arch/M.B.A. degree must complete a minimum of 90 credit hours, including a minimum of: